Curkovic/iTechie/README.md

-# iTechie Quiz 🦄

-## Personal contact portal and landing page.
+# Personal contact portal and landing page.

 A cyberpunk-styled minimalist landing page featuring a glitch-animation boot sequence and contact terminal.
 Built with HTML, Tailwind CSS, and vanilla JavaScript.